Changing the Spectrum: Autism in the Workplace

-This a post by Leslie Long and Dave Kearon, vice president and director of adult services at Autism Speaks.
+This is a post by Leslie Long and Dave Kearon, vice president and director of adult services at Autism Speaks.
 The post originally appeared on DirectEmployers.org.
-Autism Speaks, Rangam Consultants and WebTeam Corporation recently signed an agreement with DirectEmployers that will add almost 2 million job openings to TheSpectrumCareers.com.
+Autism Speaks and Rangam Consultants recently signed an agreement with DirectEmployers that will add almost 2 million job openings to TheSpectrumCareers.com.

-This October marks the 70th anniversary of National Disability Employment Awareness Month (NDEAM), an opportunity for us all to recognize the great contributions of America’s workers with disabilities, including autism spectrum disorders (ASDs).
-It is also a time to raise awareness about the obstacles that continue to hold back far too many qualified job seekers from entering the workforce.
+National Disability Employment Awareness Month (NDEAM) is a time for us all to recognize the contributions of America’s workers with disabilities, including autism spectrum disorders (ASD).
+It is also a time to talk about the obstacles that continue to hold back far too many qualified job seekers from entering the workforce.

 At Autism Speaks, we know that these poor outcomes are not due to an inability of people with autism to perform job tasks.
 We know many adults with ASDs who are demonstrating their competence in a wide variety of industries and at all ranks within businesses around the world.
 But for the vast majority, these job opportunities are not being made available to them.

 Much of this is due to a lack of information and understanding of autism.
 Another reason for the challenges facing individuals with autism in the workplace is what we call “soft skills.”
 These refer not to the abilities and skills someone needs to complete a specific job, but instead to the more ambiguous qualities that employers often seek in their candidates.
 Soft skills include communication and interpersonal skills, the ability to accept feedback, work collaboratively, manage your time, etc. Of course, autism spectrum disorders are characterized, in part, by difficulties in social interaction and verbal and nonverbal communication, putting some people with autism at a disadvantage.